robert-westenberger/knowledgebase/mathematics/discrete-mathematics/propositional-logic.md

 ## Negation
 Note that the notation for negation isn't standardized. $\neg p$ and $\bar{p}$ are the most common, you might also see $\sim p$, $-p$, $p^{\prime}$, $Np$, and $!p$

 The negation of the English sentence "Bob’s smartphone has at least 32 GB of memory” is “Bob’s smartphone does not have at least 32 GB of memory”.
+This could be rewritten more simply as "Bob's cellphone has less than 32 GB of memory."

+Note how in this specific case, "greater than or equal to 32 GB" becomes "less than 32GB" so we go from $\gte$ to $\lt$

 ## Implications